Star Citizen: Private funding

-Billionaire Clive Calder purchased a 10 percent stake in Cloud Imperium Games for US$46 million in December 2018, placing the company at a $460 million valuation, regarding which TechCrunch commented "One may very well question the sanity of such a valuation for a company that has not yet shipped an actual product."
-Chris Roberts, who had stated he wanted to limit the use of crowdsourced funds for marketing purposes, claimed that the private funds would be used for developing marketing campaigns for the project.
+Billionaire Clive Calder purchased a 10 percent stake in Cloud Imperium Games for US$46 million in December 2018, placing the company at a $460 million valuation, regarding which TechCrunch commented, "One may very well question the sanity of such a valuation for a company that has not yet shipped an actual product."
 In addition to the stake, Clive and his son, Keith Calder, gained board seats at Cloud Imperium.
-In March 2020 additional $17.25 million investment was received, raising total private funding to $63.25 million.
+In March 2020 an additional $17.25 million investment was received, raising total private funding to $63.25 million.

-Due to United Kingdom law surrounding the purchase, Cloud Imperium Games released financials for parts of the company.
+Due to United Kingdom financial disclosure laws, Cloud Imperium Games released financials for parts of the company.
 The documents revealed that in 5 years of development, from 2012 to 2017, the company had spent US$193 million and reserved $14 million.
 CIG financials for UK in 2020 revealed that it had paid about £1 million in dividends to shareholders.

+CIG financial disclosure for 2022 in the UK, posted in March 2024, includes further details regarding the terms of this external investment in Note 28 of the report.
+The investment carries a put option that allows investors to recover their investment plus interest at certain time windows during 2024, 2025 and 2028.
+In the same financial disclosure CIG estimates this liability at £47.8 million for the part of the external investment in the UK business.
+Since Clive Calder's investment was performed in equal measure in the US side of the CIG business, further estimates quantify the total liability by CIG, owing to investors around $130 million overall if these were to call their put options.